Bikes are permitted on some forms of public transport in Brisbane.

 Bikes are not permitted on trains during peak times (although you may take your bike in the opposite direction of peak traffic.)

-Weekends, public holidays and early mornings are generally safe to travel on the train, although if the carriage becomes full you may be asked to alight to make room for passengers.
+You’re allowed to travel on weekends & public holidays and early mornings on the train, although if the carriage becomes full you may be asked to get off to make room for passengers.

 Translink states the following times are no-go times times: